malahierba-lab/web-harvester/README.md

 # Laravel Web Harvester

 A tool for get information from external websites.
-Powered by PhantomJS project (and malahierba dev team)
+Powered by PhantomJS and malahierba.cl dev team

 ## Installation